 1959 Peugeot 403 Cabriolet

 One detective you underestimated at your peril was the perpetually rumpled Frank Columbo.
 The game was afoot even before Columbo had alighted from his equally ramshackle car, a battered old Peugeot convertible.
-A 403 Cabriolet is actually a fairly rare machine.
+However, a 403 Cabriolet is actually a fairly rare machine.
 There were just over 2,000 produced worldwide and only a few of those stateside.
 Columbo’s version looked like it was constantly on the verge of going on strike.
 Still, it shuffled along amiably, getting worse-looking episode by episode.
 As a pairing, it was a stroke of genius.
 According to The Columbo Phile, an exhaustive book on the series, the Peugeot was picked out by Falk himself.
 Walking through the Universal Studios backlot, he couldn’t find a match.
 But just as they were walking out, way back in a corner, he saw the nose of a car sticking out.
 Once he got closer, Falk said, ‘This is the one.’”

 Starsky and Hutch

 Ford Gran Torino

 “The Striped Tomato,” as it would come to be known, was a lasting small-screen icon that can hold its own beside the General Lee or Barris Batmobile.
 Who ever said anything about cracking a case by following the clues?
 The best way is to drive through an improbably placed chicken coop, a pile of cardboard boxes and a plate-glass window.
 Yep, that oughta do it.
 Starsky’s Gran Torino isn’t just loved by fans of the show.
 It was also a good match for his loud, Brooklyn-born street savvy.
 By comparison, Hutch’s beat-up old Ford Galaxie 500 better fits his thoughtful, Midwestern nature.